gmac/schema-stitching-handbook/02-single-record-type-merging/README.md

 This example explores the core techniques for merging typed objects using single-record queries, covering most of the topics discussed in the [documented basic example](https://www.graphql-tools.com/docs/stitch-type-merging#basic-example).

-Using single-record queries means that every record accessed requires a _dedicated_ subschema delegation, which is not ideal.
-This 1:1 execution pattern has far greater overhead than the array-batched technique discussed in [example three](../03-array-batched-type-merging).
-However, it's still useful when interacting with services beyond our control, and is an excellent way to study how [execution batching](https://github.com/gmac/schema-stitching-demos/wiki/Batching-Arrays-and-Queries#what-is-query-batching) works.
+Using single-record queries means that every accessed record requires a _dedicated_ subschema delegation, versus a single delegation for an entire set of records.
+This 1:1 delegation pattern has far greater overhead than the array-batched technique discussed in [chapter three](../03-array-batched-type-merging).
+However&mdash;it's still useful when interacting with services beyond our control, and is an excellent way to study the value of [execution batching](https://github.com/gmac/schema-stitching-demos/wiki/Batching-Arrays-and-Queries#what-is-query-batching).

 **This example demonstrates:**